Skip to Content

 Susan B. Anthony was a champion for women’s suffrage.
 You can see her home and many of her most famous belongings, like her alligator skinned purse, in her home in Rochester.

-There is also a gift shop and some small informational displays set up.
+There is also a gift shop and some informational displays set up in a separate room.
 The guides do a great job of telling her story and making you feel invested in the history.

 There are so many things to do in Rochester, NY that you won’t be bored.